 Costa Rica has a long history of democratic stability, with a multiparty political system and regular rotations of power through credible elections.
 Freedoms of expression and association are robust.
-The rule of law is generally strong, though presidents have often been implicated in corruption scandals, and prisons remain overcrowded.
-Among other ongoing concerns, the LGBT (lesbian, gay, bisexual, and transgender) community and indigenous people face discrimination, and land disputes involving indigenous communities persist.
+The rule of law is generally strong, though presidents have often been implicated in corruption scandals.
+Among other ongoing concerns, Indigenous people face discrimination, and land disputes involving Indigenous communities persist.

-Freedom in the World — Costa Rica Country Report
+Freedom on the Net — Costa Rica Country Report

-Costa Rica is rated Free in Freedom in the World, Freedom House's annual study of political rights and civil liberties worldwide.
+Costa Rica is rated Free in Freedom on the Net, Freedom House's comprehensive study of internet freedom around the globe.